-Parents Of Man Arrested for Creepy Comments To Child In Dixon Comes Forward To Share Battle With Mental Illness
+Parents Of Man Arrested For Creepy Comments To Child In Dixon Comes Forward To Share Battle With Mental Illness

 “No one wants to see their child living like this, acting like this,” Karen Hea said.

-“Matt’s diagnosis is, he’s been diagnosed with schizophrenia and bipolar I,” Karen Hea said.
+“Matt’s diagnosis is, he’s been diagnosed with schizophrenia and bipolar,” Karen Hea said.
 “So he hears voices, he sees shadows.”

-He wasnt always like this.READ MORE: As California Sees Surge In Homicides Amid Pandemic, Sacramento Area Counties See Even Higher Increases
+He wasn’t always like this.READ MORE: 2 Elk Grove Unified Employees On Leave After Confederate Flag Spotted In District Vehicle

 Karen Hea showed photos of her son from more than a decade ago.
 One photo shows Brauer as a teenager smiling wide at his high school graduation.
 Another photo shows him the day his braces came off.